The Albertina’s marvellous permanent art exhibition draws mostly on the Batliner collection, which is on permanent loan to the museum.

-- Covers various painting styles from French impressionism onwards
+- Various eras and genres from French impressionism onwards

-- Actual contents may change as the Albertina expands its collection and changes up the displays
+- Actual contents may change as the Albertina expands its collection and modifies displays

 - See also:

-The Albertina puts on some pretty special temporary exhibitions, but they’re hard pressed to beat the myriad of masterpieces in the permanent display.
+The Albertina puts on some pretty special temporary exhibitions, but they’re hard pressed to beat the myriad of masterpieces in its permanent display.

-Even those (like me, once upon a time) who think Alberto Giacometti was a famous Italian soccer player can become quite awestruck by the names of the artists on show.
+Even those (like me, once upon a time) who think Alberto Giacometti is a famous football player can become quite awestruck by the names of the artists on show.

-The uncluttered, well-lit Albertina galleries make viewing these works of art (mainly paintings, but also sculptures and other items) a delightful and informative experience.
+The uncluttered, well-lit Albertina galleries make viewing the works of art (mainly paintings, but also sculptures, for example) a delightful and informative experience.

-Fairly detailed labels in German and English accompany many of the paintings and describe the artistic characteristics and context of the work.
+Fairly detailed labels in German and English accompany much of what you see and describe the characteristics and context of the works.

 The information often includes biographical details of the artist, too.
 So the exhibition has much to offer those of us still learning about genres and individuals in the art world.

-This level of detail also means you don’t need to hire an audioguide to enjoy the works and understand their interpretation and relevance.
-However, the audio content does let you dig deeper into the history and meaning of selected works.
+This level of detail also means you don’t need an audio guide to enjoy the works and understand their interpretation and relevance.
+However, the audio content does, for example, let you dig deeper into the history and meaning of selected pieces.

 It’s almost unfair to pick out single exhibits from what is essentially a collection of art jewels.
 By doing so, I’d likely only expose my ignorance anyway.